 As part of compliance enforcement on a number of consumer financial markets, the CFPB has historically levied billions in fines and penalties – largely on bank and credit union debt collectors – for CFPB violations.

 The anticipated sharp increase in CFPB regulation of bank and credit union debt collectors amplifies the need for an automated debt collection system such as CARM-Pro™ Collections and Recovery Manager – Professional by Intelligent Banking Solutions™.

-Benefits of Automated Debt Collection Software
+Benefits of an Automated Debt Collection Software Solution

 The opportunity is to balance the benefits of automation with factors that enhance human ability.
 This balance enables all users – from agents to customer debtors – to benefit from the efficiency of collection process tools and technology for everything from billing to invoices to payments.

 How Banks and Credit Unions Can Benefit from Using CARM-Pro™ Automated Debt Collection Software:

 - Reduce costs with lower investment in full time equivalent (FTE) staff, and improved compliance

 - Increase account management capacity by double, triple or more with current or fewer employees

 - Remove the risk and expense of failure to comply with regulations such as FDCPA

 - Simplify and streamline debt collector tasks, thus increasing FTE productivity by allowing agents to work more accounts, service clients faster, and improve their debt collecting ability